Microsoft Corporation (MSFT)

 ±100 bps => ±$15/sh

 Why this level: This is AnalystScope's base-case margin view, not a promise of straight-line expansion.
-It keeps year-five margins close to today's normalized operating margin (45.6%), which implies the current margin structure is broadly durable.
+It keeps year-five margins close to today's model-base operating margin (44.2%), which implies the current margin structure is broadly durable.
 Margin input smooths the current AI infrastructure spend cycle and strips temporary noise.

 How to read the assumptions and sensitivities